bannsec/autopsy_docker/README.md

 This dockerfile successfully builds and runs as of writing.

 ## Run
+Note: The `xhost +` command is in the documentation for convienience.
+It is a security risk (https://laurentschneider.com/wordpress/2007/03/xhost-is-a-huge-security-hole.html).
+If you have concerns about your X security, please using xauth instead.

 ## Using Docker

 [source](https://github.com/bannsec/autopsy_docker/issues/1)

 ```
+$ xhost +
 $ docker run \
             -d \
             -it \